Sailor stranded on ship for 15 months

 A sailor has been stranded aboard a ship moored in Norfolk for more than 15 months amid a legal dispute.

-The India-owned Malaviya Twenty has been detained in Great Yarmouth docks since it arrived in June 2016.
+The Indian-owned Malaviya Twenty has been detained in Great Yarmouth docks since it arrived in June 2016.

 Capt Nikesh Rastogi was part of a 13-strong replacement crew for the ship contracted in February 2017.